 RFP’s truly exacerbate market volatility, and eventually one side or another is exposed to extreme market pressures.
 To best manage volatility, shippers and carriers must forge direct, sustainable partnerships.
 This approach hedges both shippers and carriers to the dangers of market volatility, and it creates a system in which shippers can effectively manage costs and forecast an accurate transportation budget, while carriers receive the volume and network assurance to invest in technology, sustainability, people, and safety.

 The mission of Select Carriers is to forge such strategic partnerships.
-We stand ready to help you minimize volatility and create sustainable, high-quality asset-based logistics solutions.
+We stand ready to help you minimize volatility and create sustainable, high-quality capacity solutions with asset based carriers.